anderssandstrom/ecmc_avs_fat_sat/README_Bifrost.md

 press the "open gui" button

-The following GUI should appear:
+The following GUI for the EPICS motor record should appear:

 ![Motor GUI](doc/gui/motorGUI_small.png)

+The GUI is devided into two panels:

+* The left panel is for control and EPICS motor record specific information.

+* The right panel shows additional status of the ecmc motion axis

+The different fields for the left side of the panel are explained in the below table.

 Item | Field | Description | R/W
 --- | --- | --- | ---|